 - Cost: If you don’t have a need for it, the expenses of appointing and training your DPO can be high.
 The time spent finding and educating them could also take away from other aspects of your business.

 - More responsibility: Appointing a DPO will also add additional responsibilities to the position, as they need to be fully knowledgeable and up-to-date on GDPR regulations and due diligence while still managing other tasks such as data audits or training.
 This could lead to increased pressure on the role or unforeseen issues in case of a changeover with no replacement.

-- Conflict between departments: A small business may have separate departments already in charge of data protection or IT security.
-When a DPO is appointed, they’ll managing the whole business’s data protection, which could create conflict between departments.
+- Conflict between departments: A small business may have separate departments already in charge of data protection or IT security measures.
+When a DPO is appointed, they’ll manage the whole business’s data protection, which could create conflict between departments.

 Can a data controller also be the data protection officer?